Why Learn to Code? The Surprisingly Broad Benefits of Coding

 One of the strongest and most obvious draws of learning to code is the earning potential for coding and programming professionals.
 The Bureau of Labor Statistics (BLS) tracks salary and other important workforce information for a variety of careers.

-To put it into perspective, the average annual earnings for all occupations in 2016 was $37,040.* As you can see, careers that involve some programming, coding or scripting skills tend to come with above-average salaries.
+To put it into perspective, the national average for all occupations in 2019 was $39,810.1 As you can see, careers that involve some programming, coding or scripting skills tend to come with above-average salaries.

 2. Demand remains strong for coding-related jobs

 What good is a strong salary if no one is looking to hire for the position?
-When it comes to coding-related jobs, there’s still plenty of opportunity.
+When it comes to coding-related jobs, it appears there’s still plenty of opportunity.

-When compared to the national average of seven percent growth, you can see that a handful of positions are outpacing the average.
-Computer programmers are an interesting outlier, but some believe these projections are influenced by computer programming skills blending into other related in-demand tech roles.
+When compared to the national average of five percent growth, you can see that a handful of positions are outpacing a lot of other careers.
+Computer programmers are an interesting outlier from this group, but some believe these projections are influenced by computer programming skills blending into other related in-demand tech roles.